sdthompson1/babylon/README.md

 [src/fol.c](src/fol.c), and edit the `PROVERS` array and/or the `NUM_PROVERS` define.

-If you want to run the test suite you can just run the `run_tests.sh` script.
-This looks for the compiler in `./build/babylon` (although you can edit this at the top of the script) and it writes temporary files into `test/output_tmp`.
+You can also run `make check` to run a suite of compiler self-tests, if you wish.

-For instructions on how to use the compiler, take a look at the "Demo" programs in the [examples](examples) folder, and read the comments.
+For instructions on how to use the compiler, take a look at the "example" folders within the [packages](packages) folder, and read the comments.
 This will take you through the basics of the language and explain how to use the compiler and verifier.